Inference-Aware Prompt Optimization for Aligning Black-Box Large Language Models: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We present an inference-aware prompt optimization (\textsc{Iapo}) framework for aligning black-box LLMs, emphasizing that prompts and deployment-time inference scaling strategy are tightly coupled and should be optimized jointly.
-Our proposed \textsc{Psst} and Top-K Screening heuristic demonstrate consistent improvements over strong baselines across six different settings.
-Looking ahead, we plan to explore richer inference-scaling policies (e.g., adaptive BoN/MV schedules, stopping rules, and tree search).
-We also aim to extend the framework to multi-objective alignment with explicit cost/latency constraints and to study long-horizon deployments under distribution shift.
+We present an inference-aware prompt optimization (\textsc{Iapo}) framework for aligning black-box LLMs, emphasizing that prompt design and deployment‑time inference scaling strategies are tightly coupled and should be optimized jointly.
+Our proposed \textsc{Psst} and Top-$\boldsymbol{K}$ screening heuristic demonstrate consistent improvements over strong baselines across six different settings.
+Looking ahead, we plan to explore richer inference scaling policies (e.g., tree search and parallel thinking).
+We also aim to extend the framework to multi-objective alignment with hard latency constraints and to study long-horizon deployments under distribution shift.